Click here to view Spanish version

 FTC ENDORSEMENT COMPLIANCE

-In order to participate in any Publisher Program offered through the Rakuten Affiliate Network, you hereby agree that (i) you will at all times adhere to FTC Endorsement Guides; (ii) Your participating website(s) and communications in connection therewith will reflect your honest views, opinions and experiences; and (iii) You will disclose your affiliate relationship with the applicable Network Advertiser when discussing such Network Advertiser or its products (collectively, “Products”), directly or indirectly.
+In order to participate in any Publisher Program offered through the Supplier affiliate network, you hereby agree that (i) you will at all times adhere to FTC Endorsement Guides; (ii) Your participating website(s) and communications in connection therewith will reflect your honest views, opinions and experiences; and (iii) You will disclose your affiliate relationship with the applicable Network Advertiser when discussing such Network Advertiser or its products (collectively, “Products”), directly or indirectly.

 You further agree that all such disclosures will comply with the following four (4) Standards: